 Read MoreRemodeling Living Room & Bedroom, and adding electricity

 This is the second in a series of posts about my experience remodeling an apartment in Florence.
-Here are images of the living room as it looked originally.
-I didn't hire an architect.
+The living room as it looked originally I didn't hire an architect.
 I got some advice from my "Geometra" and then hired some Moroccan guys and attempted to be be a "manager" myself.
-This meant discussing masonry and electricity in Italian, which I'm
+This meant discussing masonry and electricity in Italian, which I'm not familiar with

 Read MoreRemodeling a Bathroom in Italy